asifichy/3-tier-Deployment/README.md

 ```
 # Sample web application deployment using Docker

-The documentation of docker and '3-tier deployment using docker' is on working stage. comes in soon!
+The documentation of docker and '3-tier deployment using docker' is on working stage.
+Which will be available in multiple platforms, coming soon!

 ```